-In January 2022, the U.S. Attorney's Office for the District of Massachusetts issued a subpoena to Aetna Life Insurance Company seeking, among other things, information in connection with its relationship and compensation arrangements with certain brokers, and the Company may receive similar inquiries in the future.
-The Company is cooperating with the subpoena.
+Since January 2022, the U.S. Attorney's Office for the District of Massachusetts has issued subpoenas to Aetna Life Insurance Company seeking, among other things, information in connection with its relationship and compensation arrangements with certain brokers, and the Company may receive similar inquiries in the future.
+The Company is cooperating with the investigation.